If a loved-one dies as the result of someone else’s negligence, am I entitled to compensation?

 Part 3 of the Civil Liability Act 2002 (NSW).

-Tom Hunter-Leahy, Solicitor, Liza Steward, Paralegal and Jane Bulter, Senior Solicitor.
+Tom Hunter-Leahy, Solicitor, Liza Stewart, Paralegal and Jane Bulter, Senior Solicitor.